emelygiron7-coder/capstone-portfolio/index.md

 ## 💕 Thank You
 Thank you for reviewing my work!
-This project reflects my growth in Python, problem-solving, UI design, and integrating AI into development workflows.
+This project reflects my growth in Python, problem-solving, UI design, and integrating AI into development workflows..